Erin Hunter: Book development

-In Warriors, Seekers and Bravelands, a specific order is followed.
-First, Holmes, the editor, sends in the preliminary script and outline to Cary, Baldry or Sutherland, depending on who writes the book.
+In Warriors, Seekers, Bravelands, and Bamboo Kingdom a specific order is followed.
+First, Holmes, the editor, sends in the preliminary script and outline to whoever is writing the book.
 Then, the author develops Holmes' ideas into a single book which is sent back to Holmes for one last check-over and edit.
 After she finishes, she sends it to HarperCollins for publication.
 After Holmes stepped back from editing under the Erin Hunter name in 2017, a team of editors took over the writing of the preliminary scripts and the editing of drafts.

 For the Survivors series, there was a different approach taken.
 The whole team got together and created a detailed story outline and developed the characters together.
 Then, the writing itself was done by a single author, who was still allowed to change something significant about the plot or characters if they felt that a certain character would not act a specific way.